nicsig/config/.config/mpv/scripts/README/interSubs.md

 #### What should I pay attention to because of this?

-If the program for which you install a python module runs python3.X, you need to be sure that you installed the module for python3.X.
+If the program for  which you install a python library  runs python3.X, you need to be sure that you installed the library for python3.X.

 #### Why using `$ python3 -m pip install ...` instead of `$ python3.X -m pip install ...`?

-To be sure that you install your  module for the same interpreter that interSubs will run later.
+To be sure that you install your library for the same interpreter that interSubs will run later.

-When you run `$ python3 -m pip install ...`, you install a python module for the interpreter called by `$ python3`. interSubs will *also* call `$ python3`, and so should run the same interpreter.
+When you run  `$ python3 -m pip  install ...`, you install a  python library for the interpreter called by `$ python3`. interSubs will *also* call `$ python3`, and so should run the same interpreter.

 ##